A1Asriel/A1Asriel/README.md

 # Welcome to my GitHub profile! :3

-I'm a fourth-year software engineering student, known online as **Alt** or **A1Asriel**.
+I'm a fourth-year software engineering student, who goes by **Altair** or **A1Asriel** online.

-While I *still* work on revamping my website (which is down for the time being) this wall of text is going to be a  temporary substitute for the "About me" page.
-You can browse through my humble collection of personal [projects](#projects) here, or just go straight to the bottom of the page to discover my [contacts](#links).
+While I'm *still* revamping my website (which is down for the time being) this profile section is going to be a temporary substitute for the "About me" page.
+You can browse through my humble collection of personal [projects](#projects) here, or jump straight to the bottom of the page to discover my [contacts](#links).

 ## Personal info